lamassuiot/lamassu-ui-firebase-studio/README.md

 ## License

-This project is licensed under the terms of the license specified in the `LICENSE` file.
+This project is licensed under the Mozilla Public License 2.0 (MPL 2.0).
+See the `LICENSE` file for more details.